pranavpr/cardinfo.github.io/_posts/2019-12-18-indian-oil-axis-bank-credit-card-launched-review.md

 #### Welcome Benefits

-Indian Oil Axis Bank Credit Card provides 100% cashback up to Rs.
-250 on all fuel transactions within first 30 days of card issuance.
+- 100% cashback up to Rs.
+250 on all fuel transactions within first 30 days of card issuance

 This offer covers the joining fee by 50% which is nice.
 However a cashback up Rs.
 500 would have made this even sweeter, virtually making this card free.

 #### Rewards